Case Details

 How Did the Court Analyse the Issues?

-Second, the High Court found that the prosecution’s evidence, taken together, supported a finding that the Incident Cable was initially de-energised when the deceased commenced work.
-The judgment’s extract highlights multiple strands of evidence supporting this conclusion, including: Malek’s evidence that the accused used a voltage meter to test the voltage at Unit 4 of OG Box 5900; Panneerchelvam’s evidence that the deceased used a test lamp to confirm the Incident Cable was de-energised before commencing work; Malek’s evidence that he performed a “flick test” on the Incident Cable; Malek’s evidence that no sparks were observed when the deceased used a battery-operated impact wrench to remove bolts securing cable cores; and workers’ evidence that the deceased was able to bend the cable cores while holding conductive cable lugs without being immediately electrocuted.
-The High Court also noted that the manner of handling the Incident Cable was irrelevant to determining whether it was de-energised at the relevant time.
+The High Court emphasised that the Prosecution’s case was not based solely on an Electrical Maintenance Authority (“EMA”) report.
+Instead, the Prosecution relied on multiple strands of evidence that, taken together, supported a finding that the Incident Cable was initially de-energised when the deceased commenced work on it.
+The court highlighted several evidential points: Malek’s evidence that the accused had used a voltage meter to test the voltage at Unit 4 of OG Box 5900; Panneerchelvam’s evidence that the deceased used a test lamp to confirm that the Incident Cable was de-energised before commencing work; and Malek’s evidence that he performed a “flick test” on the Incident Cable.

-Finally, the High Court dealt with procedural matters relating to the charge.
-The judgment extract indicates that it was unnecessary to decide whether the DJ erred in refusing to amend the charge and to convict on an amended charge.
-This suggests that the High Court’s decision to allow the appeal and convict did not depend on resolving that procedural dispute, because the conviction could be sustained on the charge as framed or on the basis of the evidential findings already made.
+Finally, the High Court addressed a procedural point: it was unnecessary to decide if the DJ erred in refusing to amend the charge and to convict on an amended charge.
+The High Court’s decision to convict on the charge as framed meant that the appeal could be resolved on the substantive evidential and legal grounds without engaging in the additional procedural controversy.

 What Was the Outcome?

 On sentencing, the High Court imposed a sentence of ten months’ imprisonment.
-The prosecution had submitted that ten to 12 months’ imprisonment was appropriate, while the accused submitted that a sentence not exceeding eight months’ imprisonment should be imposed.
-The High Court’s selection of ten months indicates that it accepted the prosecution’s broad sentencing position while calibrating the term within the range of reasonableness for the offence and the circumstances established at trial.
+The Prosecution had submitted that ten to 12 months’ imprisonment was appropriate, while the accused submitted that a sentence not exceeding eight months’ imprisonment should be imposed.
+The court accepted the Prosecution’s position to the extent of imposing ten months, reflecting the seriousness of a workplace safety offence resulting in death and the accused’s supervisory responsibilities.

 Why Does This Case Matter?